John Garfield: Politics

-Long involved in liberal politics, Garfield was caught up in the communist scare of the late 1940s and early 1950s.
-He supported the Committee for the First Amendment, which opposed governmental investigation of communist activity in Hollywood.
-When called to testify in 1951 before the House Committee on Un-American Activities, which was empowered to investigate communist infiltration in America, Garfield declined to name Communist Party members or followers, testifying that, indeed, he knew none in the film industry.
-Garfield rejected communism and, just prior to his death in hopes of redeeming himself in the eyes of the blacklisters, wrote that he had been duped by communist ideology in an unpublished article called "I Was a Sucker for a Left Hook", a reference to Garfield's movies about boxing.
+Long involved in liberal politics, Garfield supported the Committee for the First Amendment, which opposed governmental investigation of communist activity in Hollywood.
+When called to testify in 1951 before the House Committee on Un-American Activities, Garfield declined to name Communist Party members or followers, testifying that he knew none in the film industry.
+Garfield claimed to reject communism and, just prior to his death in an effort to redeem himself, wrote that he had been duped by communist ideology in an unpublished article titled "I Was a Sucker for a Left Hook", a reference to Garfield's boxing films.
 However, his forced testimony before the committee had severely damaged his reputation.
-He was blacklisted in Red Channels and barred from future employment by Hollywood movie studio bosses for the remainder of his career.
+He was listed in Red Channels and allegedly barred from future employment by Hollywood studio bosses for the remainder of his career.

-With film work scarce because of the blacklist, Garfield returned to Broadway and starred in a 1952 revival of Golden Boy, finally being cast in the lead role denied him years before.
+With film work scarce, Garfield returned to Broadway and starred in a 1952 revival of Golden Boy, finally cast in the lead role that had been denied to him years before.

-Near the end of his life, in an effort to clear his name, Garfield began drafting an article for Look magazine, in which he would denounce communism without "naming names"; his lawyer advised him to concede he had been “duped" into contributing time and money to communist front groups.
-He then arranged to meet with the FBI to press his case.
-At the meeting, however, the FBI representatives showed him a dossier on his wife Roberta (known as "Robbe"), which included her old Communist Party membership card and cancelled checks to events sponsored by the Party.
-The FBI said it would clear him if he signed a statement betraying Robbe as a Communist.
-Garfield instead responded with an angry expletive and walked out of the meeting.
-Writer-director Abraham Polonsky, who worked with Garfield on two films, stated that by refusing to be a "stool pigeon", the actor "defended his street boy's honor and they killed him for it."
+Near the end of his life, in an effort to clear his name, Garfield drafted an article for Look magazine in which he would denounce communism without providing names.
+His lawyer advised him to concede he had been duped into contributing time and money to communist front groups.
+Garfield met with the FBI to press his case, but at the meeting, the FBI showed him a dossier on his wife Roberta (known as "Robbe"), which included her old Communist Party membership card and canceled checks to events sponsored by the party.
+The FBI offered to clear him if he would sign a statement asserting that his wife was a communist.
+Garfield responded with an angry expletive and left the meeting.
+Writer-director Abraham Polonsky, who worked with Garfield on two films, stated that Garfield "defended his street boy's honor and they killed him for it."